swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 }
 ```

-### Putting it all together

-Once everything's wired together, you can make your first remote call using your new
-actor system.
+### Use the actor system

 The actor system hides serialization and networking details so the use-site code can
-focus on its business domain:
+focus on its business domain.
+Define the typealias `ActorSystem` of a distributed actor
+to assign the system it uses.

 ```swift
 distributed actor Greeter {